kvas-it/votegrity/README.md

 #### Server

-We use a minimal server that provides a key-value storage.
+We use a minimal server based on node.js that provides a key-value storage.
 Read and write access to keys or key prefixes is guarded by moderator and counter passwords or individual authentication tokens.